zoudeyi-347/Achievements/README.md

 ## *Patents*
 ---
-(CN) A kind of lazy dimension reduction method, system and device (Patent acceptance)  2022
+(CN) A kind of lazy dimension reduction method, system and device  2022
-(CN) A kind of double-sides anomaly detection chip and system (Patent acceptance) 2022
+(CN) A kind of double-sides anomaly detection chip and system  2022
-(CN) Method, system and device of chip design with machine learning assistance (Patent acceptance) 2021
+(CN) Method, system and device of chip design with machine learning assistance  2021
 (CN) A kind of action recognition based on video convolution method, system and device 2022
+(CN) A kind of self-adaptive optimization method, system and device 2023